macmoonshine/bienvenue-serial/README.md

 Press the key with the character in front of a setting to change its value.
 There are the following parameters:

-* SSID and password: The name and the password of the wlan to which the program should connect.
+* SSID and Password: The name and the password of the wlan to which the program should connect.
 * Mode Pin: When a level change occurs at this pin, the program switches to the setting mode (-1 means: do not use).
 * mDNS Service: The service name for mDNS.
 * Port: The TCP/IP port for WLAN connections.